ASOS Featured A Model With A Cochlear Implant

 Advertisement

 “Assistive technology is normal, and it's great to see it in the zeitgeist,” Stephanie Thomas, of disability fashion styling platform Cur8able, tells Refinery29.
-Howard A. Rosenblum, the CEO of the National Association of the Deaf, too, thinks normalizing the use of models who are deaf or hard-of-hearing in campaigns is one of the keys to destigmatizing it.
+Howard A. Rosenblum, the CEO of the National Association of the Deaf, too, thinks normalising the use of models who are deaf or hard-of-hearing in campaigns is one of the keys to destigmatising it.
 “When we, deaf and hard-of-hearing people, see other deaf and hard-of-hearing people out in the mainstream, we feel seen,” he says.
-“Such representations celebrate our ‘differences’ which help others realize that we’re not so different.”
+“Such representations celebrate our ‘differences’ which help others realise that we’re not so different.”

 Well done @ASOS for their positive decision to include Natasha, a model with a cochlear implant, on their website.
 We still have a long way to go but great to see such refreshing & empowering representation & embracing a positive inclusion agenda https://t.co/VpEQlfp5Tb @Femail— Richard Kramer (@RichardKSense) April 15, 2021